s-sutharsan-20/s-sutharsan-20/README.md

 - 🎓 **Engineering Student:** Currently pursuing a degree in Electronics and Communication Engineering.
 - 💻 **Web Development Enthusiast:** Skilled in HTML, CSS, JavaScript, and PHP.
 I enjoy creating intuitive and dynamic websites.
-- 🔧 **Programming:** Proficient in Python, C++ and C, with a keen interest in IoT and Image Processing.
+- 🔧 **Programming:** Proficient in Python, C and C++, with a keen interest in IoT and Embedded Systems.
 - 🎨 **Design & Creativity:** Passionate about web design, user experience, and crafting visually appealing interfaces.
 - 📸 **Photography:** A creative outlet that helps me capture the world from a unique perspective, blending technical precision with artistic flair.